unalignedcoder/kobo-highlights-exporter/README.md

    python khe.py
    ```
 The script will detect the Kobo device, extract highlights and notes, and generate HTML files in the `Exported` directory.

+It will **never write anything on the device**, and, before reading its content, it will copy the kobo database locally.

 ## Output
 The exported HTML files (one for each book, containing its notes and highlights) will look something like this: